 You can call 111 when you need medical help fast but it's not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.
 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobiles.

 There are several conditions which you can safely treat at home with medicines you can buy over the counter at a pharmacy or in the supermarket.
-Some helpful advice around medicines you can buy over the counter can be found here:
+Some helpful advice around self help and medicines you can buy over the counter can be found here: